jecki/MetaInductionSim/README.md

 A simulation of meta-induction based prediction strategies.
-Meta-inductive prediction strategies are an approach that has been proposed by Gerhard Schurz to answer the problem of induction (also known as "Hume's problem" by philosophers).
+Meta-inductive prediction strategies are an approach that has been proposed by Gerhard Schurz to answer the problem of induction (also known as "Hume's problem" among philosophers).

 Version: 0.5